Outpost (2008 film): Plot

 McKay's work on the bunker's radio initially produces scream-like static and then loud classical music, refusing to stop when unplugged until it spontaneously explodes.
 Outside that night, a mist appears, mysterious lights shine from the trees, and silhouettes of figures are seen who are unaffected by gunfire.
 A sudden, intense windstorm forces the mercenaries to take cover; afterwards, they find that Tak is missing and an Iron Cross placed where he was.
-Back in the bunker, Jordan shows D.C. the round he removed form McKay— a German rifle round not in use since the Second World War.
+Back in the bunker, Jordan shows D.C. the round he removed from McKay— a German rifle round not in use since the Second World War.
 The bullet is warped and deformed; the odds that it could have been fired from a rifle are slim.
-When a furious D.C. threatens Gotz with a pistol, his eyes move.
+When a furious D.C. threatens Götz with a pistol, his eyes move.

 Hunt explains that the company wants him to find and recover the device, which was used by the SS for reality-shifting, invisibility, and reanimation experiments to make an army of unstoppable undead soldiers.
 He reveals that the company has leverage on them all: if the team tries to evacuate, hitmen will be dispatched to go after his and their families.
 Outside, Tak is brutally tortured and killed beyond the perimeter.
 Voyteche, caught alone, is also silently stabbed to death and found propped up with Tak's body the next morning.
 Despite the threat of Hunt’s backers, D.C. orders an evacuation.
 Cotter goes to collect Hunt but is attacked by an SS trooper who impales him with a pickaxe and crushes his skull.
-When Hunt shows the surviving mercenaries the tape of the experiments, they realize Gotz is an SS Brigadeführer responsible for the experiments.
-An enraged Prior promptly blows his brains out but with little effect; Gotz reanimates and kills McKay, leaving him outside.
+When Hunt shows the surviving mercenaries the tape of the experiments, they realize Götz is an SS Brigadeführer responsible for the experiments.
+An enraged Prior promptly blows his brains out but with little effect; Götz reanimates and kills McKay, leaving him outside.
 Left with no other option, DC, Prior, Jordan, and Hunt plan to restart the machine to neutralize the SS and trap them in the bunker.

 That night the undead SS garrison, now led by Götz, attacks in force.
 The mercenaries fight a delaying action to buy Hunt time to power up the machine.
-Prior is brought down before Hunt manages to set off a shockwave which disables the undead, However, the unstable machine is disabled and the attack resumes.
+Prior is brought down before Hunt manages to set off a shockwave which disables the undead.
+However, the unstable machine is disabled and the attack resumes.
 Jordan is pulled down a side corridor and savagely killed.
 A wounded D.C. tries to buy time for Hunt to escape through the vents, only to be overrun as well.
 Hunt finds himself in the test chamber only to be cornered by Götz and his men before being pulled down from behind.

 A second corporate team arrives 72 hours later to carry out the same assignment, only to find a "breather" among the piles of naked corpses.
-Outside, the clearing is illuminated again and Gotz gives the SS soldiers a nod to begin their assault on the team.
+Outside, the clearing is illuminated again and Götz gives the SS soldiers a nod to begin their assault on the team.